-- The Collaborative for High Performance Schools (the United States' first green building rating program especially designed for K-12 schools) developed Best Practices for Low-EMF classrooms in 2014, addressing both wireless and ELF-EMF. - In 2017, the Maryland State Children's Environmental Health And Protection Advisory Council issued first ever state recommendations for reducing wireless exposure in schools by providing wired-rather than wireless-Internet connections. - The New Jersey Education Association article, "Minimize Health Risks from Wireless Devices" details several recommendations for reducing the health risks posed by wireless technology, such as "Keep devices away from the body" and "hard wire all devices, including printers, projectors and boards."Download PDF. - "Guidelines for Safer Use of Wireless Technology in Classrooms" were developed for the New York State United Teachers, who also passed a Resolution "Hazards of Wireless Radiation Emission." - The United Educators of San Francisco (teacher Union) passed a resolution recommending the California Department of Public Health issued guidance on how to reduce exposure to cell phone radiation be disseminated to all students and staff. - Education modules were developed in partnership with the Massachusetts Breast Cancer Coalition to teach high school and middle schoolers about why and how to reduce radiation from cell phones and wireless devices.
+- The Collaborative for High Performance Schools (the United States' first green building rating program especially designed for K-12 schools) developed Best Practices for Low-EMF classrooms in 2014, addressing both wireless and ELF-EMF.43 - In 2017, the Maryland State Children's Environmental Health And Protection Advisory Council issued first ever state recommendations for reducing wireless exposure in schools by providing wired-rather than wireless-Internet connections.
+In 2022, they issued guidelines on how to reduce exposure for families. - The New Jersey Education Association article, "Minimize Health Risks from Wireless Devices" details several recommendations for reducing the health risks posed by wireless technology, such as "Keep devices away from the body" and "hard wire all devices, including printers, projectors and boards."
+Download PDF.
+45